Keep Up With McLean!

 Our residential and partial hospital program for women specializes in the treatment of anorexia, bulimia, and binge eating disorder.
 Recognizing that each young woman has a distinct set of issues that contribute to her eating disorder, we also understand that many also struggle with co-occurring conditions such as substance abuse, mood and anxiety disorders, trauma and post-traumatic stress disorder, and medical issues.
 We work to help individuals through the mental and physical challenges on the pathway to recovery.

 Trauma and Dissociative Disorders

 McLean provides exceptional care for trauma and trauma-related disorders such as PTSD and dissociative identity disorder.
-Our inpatient and day program services for women suffering from the effects of childhood abuse or other traumatic events maintain a strong reputation for their balanced emphasis on stabilization and healing.
+Our inpatient and day program services for women experiencing the effects of childhood abuse or other traumatic events maintain a strong reputation for their balanced emphasis on stabilization and healing.
 We also offer outpatient care for an array of trauma symptoms and diagnoses, including specialty services for first responders.